Un petit peu…

 I’ve started this blog as a way to document some of my experiences on this unique journey.
 With my food, I aspire to preserve the integrity of my ethnic heritage and culture while at the same time, discover my own path.
 The result, I hope, will be Authentic Vietnamese and French Cuisine with a Modern Flair.

-I now reside in Ann Arbor, Michigan with my adorable (and French!) husband, Pierre.
+I now reside in Ann Arbor, Michigan with my adorable husband.
 We love good food and good company.
 Alors, à bientôt et Bon appétit!

 1. Zarena Says: